How Well Generative Adversarial Networks Learn Distributions: Discussions and Future Work

-We further discuss on the following question: even overlooking computation, what is the advantage of GANs compared to classic nonparametric density estimation, and the classic parametric models.
-We use the diagram as in Fig.~\ref{fig:pair-dis-gen} to point out some conclusions (based on Thm. \ref{thm:optimal-rates-sobolev}-\ref{thm:param-gans-hellinger} obtained in this paper) and some conjectures.
+We further discuss the following question: overlooking computation, what is the advantage of GANs compared to classic nonparametric and parametric models?
+We use the diagram as in Fig.~\ref{fig:gan} (see Appendix) to illustrate some conclusions and conjectures.

-\begin{enumerate} \item Classic parametric models: can be viewed as the left interval (along y-axis) in Fig.~\ref{fig:gan}, where the generator class $\G$ is simple and limited.
-The discriminator can be viewed as assessing how well we are estimating the finite parameters, which relates to how well we are learning densities in the parametric class.
+\textit{Classic parametric models} can be viewed as the left interval (along the y-axis) in Fig.~\ref{fig:gan}, where the generator class $\G$ is limited.
+The discriminator is assessing how well we estimate the finite parameters, which relates to how well we are learning distributions in the parametric class.
 More advanced discriminator won't help.
-The pair regularization effectively reduces to one dimensional tuning on the discriminator: what is a good loss function on the parameter set.

-\item Classic nonparametric density estimation: can be viewed as the top interval (along x-axis) in Fig.~\ref{fig:gan}.
-Here the $d_{\F} = d_{TV}$, and by tuning the generator class $\G$ (using sieves, kernels, etc.), one can achieve the optimal rates when the target density lies in a certain nonparametric class.
-The minimax theory for the adversarial framework (Thm.~\ref{thm:optimal-rates-sobolev}) informs us, when the target is truly nonparametric, tuning with the generator class is optimal: there is no theoretical gain in utilizing the generator/discriminator pair to tune.
+\textit{Classic nonparametric density estimation} can be viewed as the top interval (along the x-axis) in Fig.~\ref{fig:gan}.
+Here the evaluation metric is either $L^2$ or $L^\infty$, and by tuning the generator class $\G$ (using sieves, kernels, etc.), optimal rates are achieved when the target density lies in a certain nonparametric class.
+The minimax theory for the adversarial framework (Thm.~\ref{thm:optimal-rates-sobolev}) informs us, when the target is nonparametric, tuning with the generator class is optimal: there is no theoretical gain in utilizing the generator-discriminator-pair to tune.
 Though, with simpler evaluation metrics, one can obtain faster rates, shown in Thm.~\ref{thm:optimal-rates-sobolev}.

-\item Empirical density, or data memorization: can be viewed as the right interval (along y-axis) in Fig.~\ref{fig:gan}.
-Here the generator class is flexible enough to memorize the training data, and one should try to avoid this by means of regularization (Thm.~\ref{thm:nonparam-gans}).
+\textit{Empirical distribution}, or data memorization can be viewed as the right interval (along the y-axis) in Fig.~\ref{fig:gan}.
+Here the generator class is flexible enough to memorize the training data, and one should try to avoid this through regularization (Thm.~\ref{thm:nonparam-gans}).